CSAIL-Arch-Sec/SHD-StarterCode/README.md

 We caution that machines with low memory and no swap space may freeze if students allocate large buffers of memory as part of their attacks.
 Instructors should beware of this possibility and test their machines extensively before allowing students to attempt the labs.

-**Grading**
-We suggest a breakdown of the following:

-* Part 1 is 35% of the total.
-* Part 2 is 40% of the total.
-* Part 3 is 25% of the total.

-The entire lab is self-grading with `check.py`.
-The TA can award partial credit at their own discretion for assignments that do not score 100% with the check script.
-Labs that take too long to run can be stopped following the lab handout timing requirements.

-The TA should also allocate points for correct answers to Discussion Questions 1-6.
-We settled on a 90/10 breakdown (where 90% of each part was awarded for implementation correctness, and 10% was awarded for answers to the Discussion Questions for that part).

-# Lab 3- Website Fingerprinting
-**Learning Objectives**
-* Explore a new kind of side channel from a high level language.
-* Understand how to reason about the root cause of misleading microarchitectural observations.
-* Develop a real-world website fingerprinting attack that works on modern browsers.

-**Description**
-In this lab, students implement the techniques from our group's ISCA 2022 paper `There's Always a Bigger Fish: A Case Study of a Misunderstood Timing Side Channel`.
-Students will begin by implementing a seemingly familiar cache-based side channel attack in Javascript, and will then be asked to reason about why this attack works.
-Then, students will remove a core part of the attack, but see that the code still works.

-**Setup**
-Students can complete this lab on their own machines.
-MacOS, Linux, Windows all should work.
-Google Chrome is required for Part 4 of this lab.

-**Grading**
-This lab is graded entirely on the student's solutions PDF.
-As students may develop their code on a variety of possible systems, the TA should not attempt to grade based on whether the student's code works on the TA machine.
-Rather, credit should be given for reasonable implementations with a matching solutions document containing well thought-out answers.

-* Part 1 is 15% of the total.
-* Part 2 is 45% of the total.
-* Part 3 is 10% of the total.
-* Part 4 is 30% of the total.

 # Lab 4- Rowhammer